You, I mean – bit late for me to ask that now.

 1. You are already tired

-The truth is – unless you are guaranteed particularly difficult pregnancies (my third pregnancy was a pretty long struggle of daily vomiting for 9 months, and I worried that this time would be the same), then being pregnant is rough but not impossible.
+The truth is – unless you are guaranteed particularly difficult pregnancies (my third pregnancy was a pretty long struggle of daily vomiting for 9 months), then being pregnant is rough but not impossible.
 You already know how to manage small children whilst being pregnant, and this is just the same.

 I am really tired now, but probably not more tired – or at least not much more tired – than I was with three children.